SHAPIRO'S CHALLENGES TO CLINICIANS IMPLEMENTING EFFECTIVE EMDR THERAPY

 Clearing Up Misconceptions about EMDR and the Therapeutic Relationship

 One common misconception concerns Shapiro's position regarding the therapeutic relationship in EMDR.
-In her text, she underscores the need for a '‘strong therapeutic alliance, specific truth telling agreements, and a therapist who can convey a message of safety, flexibility, and unconditional regard…[as] necessary but not sufficient” (Shapiro, 1995; 2001).
+In her texts, she underscores the need for a '‘strong therapeutic alliance, specific truth telling agreements, and a therapist who can convey a message of safety, flexibility, and unconditional regard…[as] necessary but not sufficient” (Shapiro, 1995; 2001).

 Do we trust the EMDR process?

-She emphasized: “unimpeded processing allows the full range of associations to be made throughout the targeted memory, and the larger integrated networks (Shapiro, 2011 EMDRIA Conference).
-Francien then challenged: “how much do we trust the process vs. having to fix it now…are you willing to let the affect go or do you feel you have to stop it?”
+She emphasized: “Unimpeded processing allows the full range of associations to be made throughout the targeted memory, and the larger integrated networks (Shapiro, 2011 EMDRIA Conference).
+She then challenged: “how much do we trust the process vs. having to fix it now…are you willing to let the affect go or do you feel you have to stop it?”
 EMDR/AIP emphasizes the ‘client’s innate capacity to heal,’ requiring ‘minimal’ clinical intrusion.”
 (Shapiro, 2001).
 It postulates that “the cause of the symptoms are unprocessed memories stored in networks that govern both the nonconscious and conscious” (Shapiro, 2011 EMDRIA conference).
 In other words, processing is change.

 It’s our job to facilitate the client’s self healing and that requires that we trust the process rather than feeling the urge to ‘fix it now’ when client’s affect disturbance escalates.
 “What’s going on with us that hinders client processing?”
 We need to understand our own as well as our clients’ tolerance for affect, asking ourselves what our own tolerance is and doing self care so that our level of affect tolerance does not get in the way of EMDR processing.
 She mentions CD’s for clients and clinicians, meditation, physical and mental ‘tune-ups,’ and doing our own EMDR processing as self care options.